-\begin{Thm} Consider the setup of the $4$-hive in figure $\ref{hive setup 1}$ and the $j$ boxes added to $\lambda$ in distinct rows to get $\nu$.
-Then subtracting a box from the same rows of $\mu$ and sorting gives the dominant weight $\rho$. \end{Thm} \begin{proof} For a dominant weight $\mu$ let $i_k<j_k$ be the indices denoting the stretches of equalities of the parts of $\mu$,
+\begin{proof}[Proof of Proposition \ref{prop:hive excavation}] We would like to show that subtracting $\nu-\lambda$ from $\mu$ and sorting gives $\rho$.
+For a dominant weight $\mu$ let $i_l<j_l$ be the indices denoting the stretches of equalities of the entries of $\mu$,

-Note it is possible that $i_{k+1}=j_k+1$.
-Recall that the strips of the $4$-hive are indexed $1,\ldots, n+1$ where the last strip is always a single lattice point, while the parts of the dominant weights are indexed $1,\ldots, n$ and are given by the differences of the labels of the $1,\ldots, n+1$ lattice points.
+Note it is possible that $j_l+1=i_{l+1}$.
+Recall that the SW-to-NE-oriented strips of the $4$-hive are indexed $1,\ldots, n+1$ left to right where the last strip is a single lattice point.
+The parts of the dominant weights are indexed $1,\ldots, n$ and are given by the successive differences of the labels of the $1,\ldots, n+1$ lattice points.